CyberAgentAILab/python-dte-adjustment/CONTRIBUTING.md

 ## How can I contribute to this project?
 ### Reporting Bugs
-If you find a bug, please report it by opening an issue in the issue tracker.
+If you find a bug, please report it by opening an issue in the Github issue tracker.
 Provide as much detail as possible to help us understand and reproduce the issue:
 - A clear and descriptive title.
 - A detailed description of the problem.
 - Steps to reproduce the issue.